-Resolved Issue Issue ID Since version 5.6, stale RDP sessions can remain unclosed and displayed on the "Active Connections" page.
-This is now fixed and all RDP sessions are now closed properly.
-9473 Wrong IP address in autogenerated HTTPS certificates PAM- 9337 Certificates generated for proxy mode HTTPS connections are using the IP address of SPS (the proxy) instead of the hostname/address of the target server.
-AAA configuration (including root password) is not synchronized to the managed hosts in an SPS cluster PAM- 9295 The AAA configuration was blacklisted during the configuration synchronization between the central management and the managed host.
-This limitation is now solved, and AAA configuration is synchronized to the managed hosts.
-The AAA configuration contains the local users (including admin), therefore we added the root password to the synchronized configuration data, too.
+Resolved Issue Issue ID The AAA configuration contains the local users (including admin), therefore we added the root password to the synchronized configuration data, too.
 Double check of group membership during public key-based gateway authentication in SSH PAM- 9268 When using public-key-based gateway authentication in SSH, the group filtering was performed twice, which could have a significant performance penalty.
 This is now fixed and this check is done only once.
-Indexing RDP sessions may fail with "Size out of range" errror PAM- 9267 RDP sessions with multiple channels sometimes resulted in indexing errors ("Size out of range").
+Indexing RDP sessions may fail with "Size out of range" errror PAM- RDP sessions with multiple channels sometimes resulted in indexing errors ("Size out of range").
 Such audit trails could not be opened in the Desktop Player.
 This has been fixed.
-Audit trails of Citrix ICA sessions using XenApp and XenDesktop 7.15 cannot be replayed PAM- 9232 Audit trails of Citrix ICA sessions using XenApp and XenDesktop 7.15 could not be properly replayed, and contained garbled screens.
+9267 Audit trails of Citrix ICA sessions using XenApp and XenDesktop 7.15 cannot be replayed PAM- 9232 Audit trails of Citrix ICA sessions using XenApp and XenDesktop 7.15 could not be properly replayed, and contained garbled screens.
 The error has been corrected, SPS 6.0 now properly record such sessions, so they can be properly replayed.
-Report a more descriptive error message when firmware upload fails PAM- 9231 When a firmware upload fails because of insufficient disk space, invalid file uploaded, or a similar error, now a more descriptive message is displayed instead of a generic error message.
-Indexing certain archived sessions fails PAM- 9230 Indexing jobs sometimes failed with the "No such file or directory" error message.
+Report a more descriptive error message when firmware upload fails PAM- When a firmware upload fails because of insufficient disk space, invalid file uploaded, or a similar error, now a more descriptive message is displayed instead of a generic error message.
+9231 Indexing certain archived sessions fails PAM- Indexing jobs sometimes failed with the "No such file or directory" error message.
 This occurred when the audit trail of the session has already been archived and the remote archive was not mounted.
 Now the indexer automatically remounts such archives to complete the indexing.
-Deleting keytabs failed when "Verbose system logs" (debug logging) was turned PAM-
+9230 Deleting keytabs failed when "Verbose system logs" (debug logging) was turned on PAM- 9224 When "Verbose system logs" (debug logging) was turned on, then a server side error prevented deleting keytabs.
+This has been fixed.
+None PAM- The owner of the configuration lock was not reset within a browser session.
+As a result, if two different users logged in after each other in the same web browser, and the second user visited the Search > Search or Basic Settings > Cluster management pages, then the System monitor showed that the configuration is locked by 9150